uzair657/uzair657/README.md

 <h2 align = "left"> About Me</h2>

 🎓 Computer Science graduate 2022.
-📌 Lives in Sargodha, Pakistan.
+📌 Lives in Lahore, Pakistan.
 🧠 Have a Problem Solving Skills.
  - Interested in Software Development.
  - Android Development ( Java)